wallaby-rails/wallaby-rails/docs/configuration.md

         end.new
       end

-      # This will be used to retrive the email from current_user above to show a gravatar image.
+      # This will be used to retrieve the email from current_user above to show a gravatar image.
+      # NOTE: this configuration is available from 5.1.4
       config.security.email_method = :email
     end
     ```

 ### Logging Out

-Wallaby doesn't do log-out function.
+Wallaby doesn't do logout function.
 However, it provides two options to send user to the logout route:

-- `logout_path`: the name of the logout url helper.
+- `logout_path`: the name of the logout url helper. (available from 5.1.4)
-- `logout_method`: the HTTP request verb for this logout url.
+- `logout_method`: the HTTP request verb for this logout url. (available from 5.1.4)

 Given the following route: